senko/dante/docs/api.md

 Note that this will overwrite the existing document(s) with the new data.
 To update only specific field(s), use the `set()` method instead.

+The function returns the number of documents updated.

 Sync with Python dict:

 ```python